 While bi-fold or sliding doors tend to be more expensive additions, they're worth the investment if you have budget to spare and what to add a standout feature to your dream kitchen diner.

-6. Alternatively, opt for stylish metal windows and doors if you're on more of a budget
+21. Or opt for stylish metal windows and doors

 If you love the idea of bi-fold or sliding doors to flood your kitchen diner with light and give it a distinctly contemporary feel, but don't have the budget to invest in such a standout feature, it's worth considering floor-to-ceiling metal windows and doors as an alternative.

 They're equally stylish, have the same effect light-wise and, while not to be considered cheap, make a much more affordable alternative.
 Use our guide to metal doors and windows for more practical advice and information.